Seiderlord/obesta-demo/README.md

 ### Functionality
 To ensure the functionality, the communication between the servers needs to be defined.
 Keycloak offers seamless integration with **OpenID Connect** (OIDC), that is the best fit for the task.
-Between frontend and backend, it is good fit to use **REST** API's.
+Between frontend and backend, it is a good fit to use **REST** API's.
 For the database, we use JDBC.

 ### Security